pierceoneill/code-institute-milestone-project-04/README.md

 8. **Social Links** - Provides users with links to the website social media pages and also shortcuts to the "All Recipes" & "My Recipes" pages.(Links NOT LIVE current social media pages for this project as this is not a real business).

 ### Features to Implement
+1. **Dat Added** I was unable to get this function to work reliably.
+It would only produce the date of creation.
 1. **Videos** - The ability to attach videos to the recipes so that the users can upload video instructions to the associated recipe.
 2. **Blog** - Add a feature to include a blog page so that the company can bring intersting news, updates and stories to users of the applications.